codeplaysoftware/portBLAS/doc/MissingFeatures.md

 ## Missing Features

-The following is a list of all the features we plan to implement to provide the best and broadest BLAS support possible.
+The following is a list of features missing to match the support from [oneAPI oneMKL BLAS](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas).
-The order does not imply any priority, so feel free to work on the one you prefer.
+The order does not imply any priority.

 For questions regarding input types or operators support, please refer to this [documentation](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas)